gmansillo/Firedrive/README.md

 If you prefer to install Simple File Manager manually, plese download the latest release <a href="http://gmansillo.github.io/simplefilemanager/" target="_blank">from here</a>, then login into your **Joomla!
 Administrative Panel** and upload the package into the **Extension Manager**.

 If you need further informations about how to install a Joomla! extension, please refer to the <a href="https://docs.joomla.org/Installing_an_extension" target="_blank">official Joomla! documentation</a>.

-## Feedback

-Your Feedback is very important!
-If you are satisfied with Simple File Manager, please leave your rating on the <a href="https://extensions.joomla.org/extension/simple-file-manager/">Joomla!
-Extension Directory</a>!

 ## Bugs and feature requests